linode/docs/docs/guides/email/email-services/postfix-smtp-debian7/index.md

 Usernames and passwords are stored in the `/etc/postfix/sasl_passwd` file.
 In this section, you add your external mail provider credentials to the `sasl_passwd` Postfix configuration file.

 {{< note >}}
 The examples in this section provide the general steps to configure Postfix to use an external SMTP provider.
-If you want to use Mandrill or Sendgrid as your SMTP provider, you can refer to the examples in the [Postfix Configuration with Mandrill, and Sendgrid](/docs/guides/postfix-smtp-debian7/#postfix-configuration-with-mandrill-and-sendgrid) section of this guide.
+If you want to use Mandrill or SendGrid as your SMTP provider, you can refer to the examples in the [Postfix Configuration with Mandrill, and SendGrid](/docs/guides/postfix-smtp-debian7/#postfix-configuration-with-mandrill-and-sendgrid) section of this guide.
 {{</ note >}}

 First, open or create the `/etc/postfix/sasl_passwd` file: